Pistol Creek Rapid

 About Pistol Creek Rapid

 The name Pistol Creek is from the Sheepeater Indian War.
-Like many names on the Middle Fork, the name was derived from the calvary that came into the corridor to fight the Sheepeater Indians.
+Like many names on the Middle Fork of the Salmon, the name was derived from the calvary that came into the corridor to fight the Sheepeater Indians.
 Upstream of Pistol are many tributaries named after the war; Mortar Creek, Cannon Creek, etc. As you continue downstream you’ll continue to encounter more sites named from the war.
 On July 24, 2006, Lake Creek blew out, which caused ~60 logs to wedge in this rapid creating an impassable river until it was blasted by the Forest Service.

 How to run Pistol Creek